vinhadelli/dollardollar/README.md

 An open-source, self-hosted expense tracking and bill-splitting application designed for privacy, flexibility, and financial transparency.

+## NOTE:
+If you are encountring issues after updating/pulling the recent docker.
+Please run
+- flask db migrate
+- flask db upgrade

 ## 🌟 Why DollarDollar?

 Born from a desire to move beyond restrictive financial tracking platforms, this app empowers users with: